wendlers/mcsesame/README.md

 MCSesame has two daemons. ``sesame`` which adds or removes IP addresses to the IPTables for player machines who authenticated through a web frontend provided by ``alibaba`` daemon.

-Also ``alibaba`` will talk to the MCServer via SwiftApi to add the Minecraft user to the whitelist of the MCServer and remove them when logged out.
-For players once the port was opened, ``alibaba`` monitors their state (still playing) within the MCServer, and if they are no longer active, their IP will be removed from IPTables and their Minecraft user will be removed from the whitelist.

 User with the ``admin`` flag are allowed to add/remove/change users via the web frontend.
-Furthermore, users with ``admin`` flag will be made Ops in the MCServer.

 ## Component Diagram